-AEG Oakland is a wholly owned subsidiary of Anschutz Entertainment Group (AEG) and was created for the sole purpose to act as an agent of the Oakland-Alameda County Coliseum Authority.
+AEG Oakland is a wholly owned subsidiary of AEG and was created for the sole purpose to act as an agent of the Oakland-Alameda County Coliseum Authority.
 AEG Oakland's annual budget must be approved by the Authority each year.
 AEG Oakland must also have approved its annual capital project plan that outlines in detail what capital projects will take place at the facility and how much is allotted for each project.
 AEG Oakland receives no compensation for the management of the facility.
 The only compensation paid for the management of the facility is the compensation fee referred to in Note 5 of the financial statements.

 The Authority advances funds to its agent, AEG Oakland periodically during the fiscal year to fund on-going operations.
 AEG Oakland allocates the advances between Stadium and Arena operations per the contract, and reconciles transfers between the two facilities.
-The due from amount of \$2,316,903 represents operating subsidies provided in excess of expenditures incurred as well as management fees earned.
+The due from amount of \$5,071,586 represents operating funding receivable of \$10,244,651, facilities fee receivable of \$313,608 net of concessions and capital payable of \$2,766,412, and management fee payable of \$2,720,261.

 The Oakland-Alameda County Coliseum Authority is a joint venture between Alameda County and the City of Oakland.
-The receivable due from the City of Oakland of \$293,649 represents parking tax payments owed to the Authority and the payable due to the City of Oakland of \$141,706 represents the executive assistant services.
+The receivable due from the City of Oakland of \$925,334 represents parking tax payments owed to the Authority and the payable due to the City of Oakland of \$149,575 represents the executive assistant services.